soner-boztas/visual-update-express-docs/docs/faq/index.md

 ??? question "Are DUP's compiled native machine code?"

     Yes!
-The program code of Visual Update Express setup package executables is pure C code compiled with [gcc](https://gcc.gnu.org/).
+The program code of the Visual Update Express DUP stub is pure C code compiled with [gcc](https://gcc.gnu.org/).

 ??? question "Can I deploy DUP's together with any application, regardless of the technology used?"